 One of the problems with the B&O tax is the extra layer of taxation it applies to all products and services at each stage of production - an effect called "pyramiding."
-Pyramiding means the tax is structured so that it is applied more than once to the same product or service.
+Pyramiding means the tax is structured so that it is applied more than once to the same product or service, resulting in additional money going to the state and a heavier financial burden on business owners and their customers.